 Long before I read it, I’ve always been a believer in embracing a positive outlook on life, even in the most dire of circumstances.

 If you give goodness, you receive goodness…boom.
 Like begets like, etc.

-The goal, of course, being to receive the desired outcomes and live a happier, healthier more successful life.
+The goal, of course, is to receive the desired outcomes and live a happier, healthier, more successful life.

 However, critics consider this book slightly controversial because of its bold claims without the necessary scientific data to back them up.

 The way I see it…there’s no such thing as an atheist in a foxhole!

 My parents gave me this book when I was in college, mostly because I love Maria Shriver.

 However, it has proven to be a very helpful read and guide to life.

 I highly recommend it, especially to younger women who are facing this big, scary world for the first time.